69 Stylish Backyard Ideas for a Dreamy Retreat

 If I wanted to add a touch more formality to this setup, I could use pedestals or plinths under the urns to make them look taller and more commanding.

-Stylish Fountains With Ambient Lighting Effects
+Fountains Paired With Ambient Lighting

 I love fountains because not only are they beautiful to look at, but they also serve a purpose.
 Whether it’s a classic tiered stone fountain or a more modern sculptural one, I think they really add to the vibe of a home.
 The soothing sound of water flowing is so calming, creating a peaceful atmosphere in any space.